1989 Chinese protests by region: Anhui

+The largest demonstrations in Anhui occurred in the provincial capital, Hefei, particularly at the University of Science and Technology of China, one of the centers of the 1986 Chinese student demonstrations.
+Bengbu, Anqing, Ma'anshan, Tongling, Wuhu, Huaibei, Fuyang and other cities also saw protests to varying degrees.

 Hefei合肥

 Some of the earliest student demonstrations to have occurred in Hefei started on the evening of April 25, 1989, with the broadcasting of the April 26 Editorial.
 By April 27 the demonstrations started to pick up momentum with large crowds participating.

 On May 17 over 10,000 students, teachers, and writers started marching demanding internal government reform.
 Students from the Chinese University of Science and Technology, who had participated in the 1986 protests, also joined in saying they would be silenced no longer.

 Roughly 3,000 students and 400 workers and demobilized soldiers demonstrated during a Great Chinese Protest Day demonstration on May 28.
 Four days later on June 1 another 1,500 students would march in a show of solidarity with students in Shanghai.
 On the same day another 300 would pay homage to a student who died by falling under a train on his way back from Tiananmen Square.